-- Sections 4, 5 and 6 of the SDS provides the information on how to handle emergencies that might arise while using the product (first aid, what firefighting measures should be taken in case the product is in a fire, etc)
+- Sections 4, 5, and 6 of the SDS provide information on how to handle emergencies that might arise while using the product (first aid, what firefighting measures should be taken in case the product is in a fire, etc.)

-- Sections 7, 8, 9 and 10 of the SDS provides the safe handling instructions for the product including how to handle and store the product, what type of PPE or personal protective equipment should be worn while using the product, exposure limitation and details, the products physical and chemical properties, the materials stability and reactivity, and more)
+- Sections 7, 8, 9, and 10 of the SDS provides the safe handling instructions for the product, including how to handle and store the product, what type of PPE or personal protective equipment should be worn while using the product, exposure limitation and details, the products physical and chemical properties, the stability and reactivity of the material, and more)

 - Sections 11 through 16 of an SDS provide more technical details about the product and that is why they are near the end of the Sheet.
 Such items as toxicological information, ecological information or who the product reacts when it is released into the atmosphere or ground, how to dispose of the product safely, how to transport the product and regulatory information

 - Where do SDS’s play a role in any hazard communication program?

 - and much more….

 If you want to provide your employees with in-depth Safety Data Sheet Training then this is the product for you.
 This training package includes the video, a trainee quiz, and answer sheet, a Presenter’s Guide, and a Training Completion Certificate.
 Providing your employees with SDS Training will not only keep your employees safe but can keep the employer in compliance with OSHA.
 This training comes either on a USB Stick or DVD.

 GHS Safety Data Sheet Training Video – Full Length Preview: